07 / Apr / 25

 Vegetable Oil

-Bottom line: If it’s in your pantry, it doesn’t belong in your slicer.
+If it belongs in your kitchen pantry, it doesn’t belong in your slicer.

 What the Pros Use: Haynes & Maverick